elliotperviz/cmms/README.md

 To understand the purpose of the different scripts, more context is provided in the README file in the [scripts](scripts/) folder.

+### 3. Additional information

 For your reference, we provide a list of the relevant software used throughout the tutorials below:
 [list here]

 For installation on your home computer, please check the relevant installation guides for the different software packages.
 [In the future, we may provide short installation guides here for different types of machine]

 ## Tutorial Outline
+Add to this section as the tutorial material is checked
 ### Subsection